Lenakeiz/ShaderLearning/README.md

 - Water shader (credits to Harry) (in progress)
 - Texture Lerping

+### Challenges
+These challenges have been done while following Harry discord channel (see bottom for more information)
+- Paper Lantern (surface shader with dissolve cutout texture to simulate burning)

 ### Shader toy

 This is a bonus folder where I am starting to look at shaders from shadertoy and deconstruct them to understand them and create variants.